OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 ## Tag Helper tags

-ASP.NET Core MVC provides a set of tag helpers to render predefined html outputs.
+ASP.NET Core MVC provides a set of tag helpers to render predefined HTML outputs.
 The Liquid module provides a way to call into these Tag Helpers using custom liquid tags.

 ### link